yotamsch/yotamsch.github.io/_posts/2018-4-20-getting-started-with-octave-on-linux.md

 [GNU Octave](https://www.gnu.org/software/octave/) is a free tool aimed at enabling fast and easy prototyping of mathematic applications.
 It is a good replacement for the expansive MatLab which is why I chose it.
 In this little tutorial I will guide you through installing it over Linux and help you get familiar with the GUI interface and its Shell tools.

+## Differences with MatLab
+Mostly Octave was build with MatLab comptability in mind.
+But some Octave only syntax exists. for example, MatLab accepts only single quates (`'<string>'`) while Octave accepts both single and double quates (`"<string>"`).
+It should be possible to run Octave in a MatLab comptability mode with the `--traditional` flag.
+For more information on the differences check out [this wiki page](https://en.wikibooks.org/wiki/MATLAB_Programming/Differences_between_Octave_and_MATLAB).

 ## The set-up
 I'm using a [Lubuntu](https://lubuntu.net/) 17.10 (64 Bit) virtual machine, installed with [VirtualBox](https://www.virtualbox.org/).
 Lubuntu is one of the smaller distro's based on Ubuntu.
 Therefore it is also compatible with `sudo apt-get` and all the Ubuntu repositories.
 Out of the box there are still some things you must install before getting Octave.
 I recommend running the following set of commands:
 ```bash